iq-motion-control/iq-module-communication-doc/docs/modules/vertiq_40xx_family.rst

         and your vehicle.

 .. warning::
         Please remove the propeller before performing any startup procedures and Getting Started manuals.
-Failure to do so can lead to severe damage to yourself and those around you.
+Failure to do so can be dangerous.
         Only attach propellers when your modules will be in flight, and all surroundings have been cleared.

 Next Steps